-(E) Placement: Continuum of Options
+(D) Placement: Continuum of Options

-CUSD shall ensure that a continuum of program options is available to meet the needs of eligible students.
+The District shall ensure that a continuum of program options is available to meet the needs of eligible students.
 (Ed.
 Code, § 56360.)
 The continuum of options includes, but is not necessarily limited to, all of the following or any combination of the following:

-- (1) General education classroom. - (2) General education classroom with supplementary aids and services. - (3) General education classroom with resource specialist services. - (4) General education classroom with related services. - (5) General education classroom with services from a special day class teacher and supports and/or related services. - (6) Special classes and centers. - (7) Nonpublic, non-sectarian school services. - (8) State special schools. - (9) Residential schools - (10) Home/Hospital.
+- (1) Regular education classroom. - (2) Regular education classroom with supplementary aids and services. - (3) Regular education classroom with resource specialist services. - (4) Regular education classroom with related services (known as "designated instruction and services" under California law).

+- (5) Regular education classroom with services from a special day class teacher and supports and/or related services.

+- (6) Special classes.

+- (7) Nonpublic, non-sectarian school services.

+- (8) State special schools.

+- (9) Residential schools.

+- (10) Home/Hospital.

+- (11) Instruction using telecommunication, and itinerant instruction in classrooms, resource rooms, and settings other than classrooms where specially designed instruction may occur.